gruter/bdutil/extensions/tajo/README.md

 Apache Tajo
 -----------

 Apache Tajo is a robust big data warehouse system.
-Dubbed “an SQL-on-Hadoop”, Tajo is optimized for running low-latency, scalable ad-hoc queries and ETL jobs on large-data sets stored on both HDFS and other data sources including Amazon S3 and Google Cloud Storage.
+Dubbed "an SQL-on-Hadoo", Tajo is optimized for running low-latency, scalable ad-hoc queries and ETL jobs on large data sets stored on both HDFS and other data sources including Amazon S3 and Google Cloud Storage.
 By supporting SQL standards and leveraging advanced query optimization techniques, Tajo support both interactive analysis and complex ETL in a single solution.

 This documents explains how to setup Tajo cluster on Google Cloud Platform using bdutil.